 Forced to close a protracted intense, mutually irreconcilable conflict on certain crucial matters of principle, the great royal prince, his highness doctor professor Mdadakumbakumba Kumdada threw in a verbal salvo … (Continued in the book: “MACHONA AWAKENING – home in grey matter”.
 Order book on Amazon).

 RACIST SCUMBAGS – WHITE SOUTH AFRICAN RACISTS ONLY THEMSELVES TO THANK

 My 27 year old exile-born nephew doesn’t know, doesn’t care shit about apartheid.
 What he knows and cares all shit about is that he is a raw South African to the bone, and this South Africa is his land through and through.
 If it says anybody anything, he is a proud son of a proud Sotho–Zulu man who in his life did take a bullet or two as an active MK veteran fighting for the freedom of our land in our time.
 In 2076, my nephew will be 89 years old.
 To his great-grandchildren and their progeny, apartheid will be but a fragment of history you go into GugulazaTI+ (TrillionInfinityPlus, as Google South Africa will be called then) to find out what it was … (Continued in the book: “MACHONA AWAKENING – home in grey matter”.
-Order book on Amazon’s CreateSpace here).
+Order book and five others on Amazon).